florianjehn/python-for-environmental-science/README.md

 If you want to contribute I'd be happy to hear from you.
 If any questions arise please contact [me](https://www.uni-giessen.de/fbz/fb09/institute/ilr/wasser/mitarbeiter/copy_of_houska).

-This course is based on Jupyter Notebooks, if you do not know how to use them, take a look [here](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook).
+This course is based on Jupyter Notebooks, if you do not know how to use them take a look [here](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook).